yetanotherchris/CloudFileStore/src/CloudFileStore.Tests/README.md

 ### Azure

 1. Create a storage account with the defaults.
-1. Once it's finished, navigate there and then click the "Access Keys" link.
+1. Once it's finished, navigate there and then click the "Security+Networking->Access Keys" link.
 1. Copy the first connection string into appsettings.json.
-1. In the Azure portal go to "Overview".
-1. Click on "Containers".
+1. Click "Data Storage->Containers" on the left
-1. Click on the "+" icon to create a container and call it "tests.
+1. Click on the "+ Container" icon to create a container and call it "tests".
 1. Copy the container name "tests" into the Azure appsettings.json section.

 ### AWS